svea-juancastaneda/intro-to-testing/PITCHME.md

  * Code reviews
  * Be lazy so reause code.
 Can copy but not PASTE! except...
  * Allow you to copy/paste once, but twice requires a refactor/reuse
+---
+## Tools 2
  * Delay decisions as much as possible.
 Do you really need a database? a cache? optimize? what is the value on those? can they be tested apart?
----
-## Tools 2
  * Isolate requests to external apis.
 Business logic should not depend on a service call.
 The result of a call can be used as an input to the business object and simulated on the test setup.
-* Have FUN :confused:
+* Have FUN :|
+---
+## Tools 3
 * SOLID
  * S: Single responsability: Things that change together, stick together.
 High cohesion and low coupling
  * O: Open for extension: Closed for change.
 GoF: Decorator, Composite, etc